DynoTheCrux/DynoTheCrux.github.io/lessons/012_timingAndGraphs/lesson.md

 * This will become a table of contents (this text will be scrapped).
 {:toc}

-# Workshop: Using a external library to show graphs and plots
+# Workshop: Using an external library to show graphs and plots
 {: .reading}

 ![Final app example](../../assets/img/012_timingAndGraphs/GraphsMain.png)